-All MPhil students are required to attend a course Foundations in Applied Statistics or a more advanced statistics course if they are already familiar with basic quantitative methods.
-The courses are run by the Social Sciences' Research Methods Programme (SSRMP) in Michaelmas Term.
-Before arriving in Cambridge all MPhil students will be asked to fill in an online survey run by the SSRMP to assess suitability for other courses from which they might benefit (see below).
+All MPhil students are required to attend the Foundations in Applied Statistics course, or a more advanced statistics course if they are already familiar with basic quantitative methods.
+The courses are run by Cambridge Research Methods (CaRM) in Michaelmas Term.
+Before arriving in Cambridge all MPhil students will be asked to fill in an online survey run by CaRM to assess suitability for other courses from which they might benefit (see below).